melt-umn/ableC-lvars/README.md

 To write a value `val` of type `baseType` to a lattice variable `lvar1` of base type `baseType`, a programmer can write the following:

-`int success = put(lvar1, val);`
+`put (val) in lvar1;`

+If `val` is an identifier, the parentheses are unnecessary.

-Note that `put` returns `1` (true) if the write is a success, and `0` (false) if the write fails.
+Note that this `put` operation returns `1` (true) if the write is a success, and `0` (false) if the write fails.
 With lvars, a `put` does not write a raw value to the location represented by the lattice variable.
 Instead, `put` attempts to write the least upper bound of the current value of the lvar and the new value that is indicated by the programmer (i.e., the result of the `lub` for the given lattice) to the lvar.
 If this lub is the top element of the lattice, the `put` fails.
 If the result is a valid element of the lattice, the value of the lvar is updated to the lub result.

 ### Part 5: Creating a Threshold Set.